civicrm/civicrm-dev-docs/docs/framework/asset-builder.md

 !!! note "Example: Batch loading Angular HTML"
-    When visiting the AngularJS base page `civicrm/a`, one needs to load a mix of many small HTML files.
+    When visiting the AngularJS base page `civicrm/a`, one needs to load a mix of many small HTML templates.
 It's ideal to aggregate them into one bigger file and reduce the number of round-trip HTTP requests.

-    This asset is _dynamic_ because extensions can add or modify HTML files.
-    Two different sites would have different HTML files (depending on the mix of extensions).
+    This asset is _dynamic_ because extensions can add or modify HTML templates.
+Two different sites would have different HTML templates (depending on the mix of extensions).
 Yet, within a particular site/configuration, the content is _static_ because the HTML doesn't actually change at runtime.

 The `AssetBuilder` addresses this use-case with *lazy* building.
 Assets are not distributed as part of `git` or `tar.gz`.
-Rather, the first time you try to use an asset, it fires off a hook to build the asset.
+Rather, the first time you use an asset, it fires off a hook which builds the content.
 The content is stored in a cache file.

 !!! tip "Tip: Caching and development"
     If you are developing or patching assets, then the caching behavior may